Cheap Auto Insurance for High-Risk Drivers in 2026

 Cons

 - High Base Rates: $150 per month is among the highest for high-risk drivers seeking minimum coverage.
-Take a look at our The General auto insurance review to compare more rates.
+Learn More: The General Auto Insurance Review.

 - Limited Coverage Options: High-risk drivers won’t find much flexibility or add-ons beyond basic policies.